eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/40_smart_contract_basics.md

 A smart contract is a program that runs on the blockchain.
 It allows you to add functionality to an account ranging from simple ones like a todo application to a fully-fledged RPG game which runs entirely on the blockchain.

-This guide will show you how to develope a basic EOS smart contract with **DUNE** and with the C++ programming language.
+This guide will show you how to develop a basic EOS smart contract with **DUNE** and with the C++ programming language.

 ## Preparation Steps